 Camouflage documents are fake identities that fraudsters create to trick banks and other institutions into believing they are someone else.
 This is a rare type of document fraud but it can be hard to detect if an institution is not directly looking for it.

 Counterfeit documents are something that fraudsters build by copying official documents.
-Bad actors can use these documents to open new accounts, gain access to additional credentials.
+Bad actors can use these documents to open new accounts, and gain access to additional credentials.
 One of the most common uses of a counterfeit document is to use someone’s driver’s license to learn about the social security number.

 Manual verification of documents is the oldest method that banks, financial institutions, and other businesses rely on.
-But as the fraud is evolving, manual document verification can’t keep up.
+But as fraud is evolving, manual document verification can’t keep up.
 Obvious signs can be detected with document verification, but sophisticated documents can’t be detected with manual methods.

 Technologies like DIRO’s online document verification can help businesses to build document fraud prevention programs and detect forged and stolen documents instantly.
 DIRO verifies over 7000 document types from all over the globe.
 DIRO can verify documents instantly by verifying the data from the source.
 The technology also provides 100% proof of verification backed by verifiable credentials to prevent the use of stolen and fake documents.
 Businesses need to invest in the right technologies to ensure that the documents aren’t stolen or forged.